 SIGN UP FOR UPDATES:

-Receive our free regular monthly newsletter.
+Receive our free quarterly newsletter.

 WHAT IS EVENT CINEMA?Digital cinema has dramatically changed the cinema landscape.
 The cinema itself is undergoing a radical transformation, and technology continually changes every facet of our business.

 Once a showcase for Hollywood studio content, the cinema now offers a range of entertainment from ballet to sport, comedy to live music, opera to theatre, museums to art gallery exhibitions, and much of it broadcast live by satellite, giving audiences the thrill of a live event from the comfort of their local cinema.
 In the UK alone there are now more than 20 distributors of event cinema, and countless more all over Europe.